 The vast majority of foreign embassies in Santiago were surrounded by armed forces.
 It was impossible for us to ask to be received by another country directly from Chile.

-I was a Socialist party member, an economist and teacher.
+I was a Socialist party member, an economist and a teacher.
 I fled to Lima, Peru, where there were many of us, and to ease the situation there, the United Nations had to find places abroad.
 I was brought to Romania in April 1974.
 Later I was joined by my wife and two young daughters.

 What did I know about Romania?
 It was a Socialist country, and a Latin island in east Europe, which was very important because the Spanish language has Latin roots, and a similar culture.